craigargh/python-notes/gbaDev/gba_programming.md

 }
 ```

+The `BG_OFFSET` constants can be used to set the position of the the backgrounds.
+The index corresponds to the background layer.
+Each background has a x and y attrbute, which can be set to move the background.

-Although libgba provides `REG_BG0HOFS` and `REG_BG1HOFS` to set the horizontal offset of background 0 and background 1, they do not work in this context.
-This is because they are missing the volatile keyword, causing the compiler to stop them from working.
+Note that although libgba also provides `REG_BG0HOFS` and `REG_BG1HOFS` to set the horizontal offset of background 0 and background 1, they do not work in this context.
+This is might be because they are missing the volatile keyword, causing the compiler to stop them from working.

 ### Input